CARRY THE PARALYTICS TO JESUS

 But when they could not reach where Jesus was because of the crowd, they uncovered the roof of the place where Jesus was and gently let down the bed on which the paralytic was lying.

 The Lord Jesus responded promptly to their faith, which was working through love, by healing the paralytic, saying to him, “I say to you, arise, take up your bed, and go to your house.”
-Immediately he arose, took up the bed, and went out in the presence of them all, so that all were amazed and glorified God, saying, “We never saw anything like this!”
-(Mark 2:11-12 NKJV).
+Immediately he arose, took up the bed, and went out in the presence of them all, so that all were amazed and glorified God, saying, “We never saw anything like this!

-Today, the Lord Jesus is waiting for us to carry our paralytics to Him!
+The Lord Jesus is waiting for us today to carry our paralytics to Him!

 Who are the paralytics?

 In a physical sense, a paralytic is suffering from paralysis.
-Paralysis refers to the loss or impairment of the ability to move (and sometimes to feel anything) in part or most of the body due to illness, poison, or injury.
+Paralysis refers to the loss or impairment of the ability to move (and sometimes to feel anything) in part or most of the body, typically as a result of illness, poison, or injury.

 Spiritually speaking, the paralytics are those without God’s Spirit and life in them!